 Miles Richardson, a police officer who becomes romantically involved with a troubled psychiatrist (played by Vinessa Shaw) in the psychological drama/thriller Clinical.
 Released by Netflix for online streaming or download January 2017.
 Role Description

-The Man/Daniel in We've Forgotten More Than We Ever Knew.
+The Man in We've Forgotten More Than We Ever Knew.
 Abandoned in a strange and desolate place, a Man (Aaron Stanford) and a Woman (Louisa Krause) search for a home, and for themselves.
 On circuit of regional film festivals August 2016—April 2017.
 Released for online viewing November 2017.
 Role Description

 James Cole, a man running out of time as he races to save humanity from a deadly contagion in the Syfy series 12 Monkeys.
 Began airing in January 2015.
 Role Description

 Aaron Stanford as the ace techie hacker Seymour Birkhoff in the TV series Nikita, on The CW September 2010—December 2013.
 Role Description